inindev/nanopi-r5/README.md

 # nanopi-r5
 #### *Stock Debian ARM64 Linux for the NanoPi R5C & R5S*

-This stock Debian ARM64 Linux image is built directly from official packages using the Debian [Debootstrap](https://wiki.debian.org/Debootstrap) utility, see: https://github.com/inindev/nanopi-r5/blob/main/debian/nanopi-r5c/make_debian_img.sh#L126
+This stock Debian ARM64 Linux image is built directly from official packages using the Debian [Debootstrap](https://wiki.debian.org/Debootstrap) utility, see file `steps/install_rootfs_1st_stage.sh`.

-Being an unmodified Debian build, patches are directory available from the Debian repos using the stock **apt** package manager, see: https://github.com/inindev/nanopi-r5/blob/main/debian/nanopi-r5c/make_debian_img.sh#L355-L365
+Being an unmodified Debian build, patches are directly available from the Debian repos using the stock **apt** package manager, see function `file_apt_sources()` in file `steps/finalize_rootfs.sh`.

 If you want to run true up-stream Debian Linux on your ARM64 device, this is the way to do it.